yixiaoer/encodec-jax/README.md

 # EnCodec JAX

-This project is the JAX implementation of [EnCodec](https://github.com/facebookresearch/encodec).
+This project is the JAX implementation of [EnCodec](https://github.com/facebookresearch/encodec), deep learning based audio codec.

 It is supported by Cloud TPUs from Google's [TPU Research Cloud (TRC)](https://sites.research.google/trc/about/).